alguadam/AzurePoliciesLab/Exercise-01/README.md

 ----

-### Exercise 3 - Deploy the assignments via Release pipeline
+### Task 3 - Deploy the assignments via Release pipeline

-In this exercise, you will configure an Azure DevOps release pipeline that will deploy your assignments.
+In this Task, you will configure an Azure DevOps release pipeline that will deploy your assignments.
 Once this pipeline is configured, you will manage your assignments by just modifying your parameters file.

 **Step 1 - Configure and deploy your release pipeline**